 Where is CO2 Laser therapy most effective?

 The treatment can be used across the face and body.
-For Photorejuvenation of face it is a common treatment, and is also used for mole removal, wart removal or skin tag removal the on the face and body.
+For Photorejuvenation of face it is a common treatment, and is also used for mole removal, wart removal or skin tag removal on the face and body.
 It improves the stretchmarks and depressed scars particularly when used as combination therapy with growth factors and (PRP/PRF) Platelet Rich Fibrin treatment.

 Who is suitable for CO2 Laser therapy?